NMillard/learnings/getting organized.md

 ## Managing & mentoring

+You need to do the same work as the people you manage.
+This is a core principal for effective people management.

 Follow a _model-coach-sponsor_ approach to managing people.
 You need to display model behavior - the behavior that you want your talents to mimic.
 You coach the talent to succeed through practical advice and reflection.
 You sponsor the talent to get opportunities to succeed.

 Focus on your top-performers.
 Double down on top performers and make sure they're engaged.